prebid/prebid.github.io/guide.md

 The base CSS file used is Bootstrap (version 3.7.1) Custom CSS and modifications to Bootstrap classes are contained in the style.css file.

-There are several Javascript files, both expanded and minified versions of JQuery and Bootstrap JS files are included in the assets directory, though the site only includes the minified versions in the header.
+The JS directory contains the Javascript files required for the Prebid.org site.
+It includes JQuery and Bootstrap javascript frameworks as well as other third party libraries and custom javascript written specifically for the Prebid site.
+For JQuery and Bootstrap both the expanded and minified versions of the javascript files are included but only the minified files are linked from the site header.

-### CSS
+#### CSS

 **style.css**

 This file contains custom CSS classes and modifications to Bootstrap classes.
 The file is broken up into the various sections relating to navigaton, homepage and content pages.

 *Navbar*
 The navbar class is a Bootstrap class.
 It controls the formatting of the top level navigation.
-Portions of it has been modified here specifically for Prebid formatting.
+Portions of it have been modified specifically for Prebid formatting.

 *Dropdown*
 The dropdown class is a Boostrap class.
 It controls the formatting and functionality of the dropdown items of the top navigation.
-Portions of it has been modified here specifically for Prebid formatting.
+Portions of it have been modified specifically for Prebid formatting.

 *Sidebar*
 The sidebar class is a Boostrap class.
 It controls the formatting and functionality of the dropdown items of the top navigation.
-Portions of it has been modified here specifically for Prebid formatting.
+Portions of it have been modified specifically for Prebid formatting.
 Additional custom classes have been created for specific formatting or functionality required by Prebid.

 *Homepage*
 The classes in the homepage secton are custom classes created to format the top portion of the Prebid website homepage.